top of page

 What Makes Me Autistic

-My Autism self-diagnosis came after years of being fascinated by Autism.
+My Autism self-identification came after years of being fascinated by Autism.

 I found a lot of resonance.